strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

     Service Contacts (see domains below) delivered to Aboriginal or Torres Strait Islander clients can be assigned to other categories.*

+  9 - Psychosocial support
+    Service providers are required to report on Service Contact Type for every contact with a client.
+This requires a judgement about the main service delivered at each contact, selected from a small list of options, and based on the activity that accounted for most provider time.
+Service Contact Type complements Principal Focus of Treatment Plan by capturing information to understand the mix of services provided within an individual episode of care.

+    Service Contact Type should be coded as Psychosocial Support (code 9) where the main services delivered during the contact involved the delivery of psychosocial support services.
+Psychosocial support services are defined for PMHC MDS purposes as services that focus on building capacity and stability in one or more of the following areas:

+    * social skills and friendships, family connections;
+    * managing daily living needs;
+    * financial management and budgeting;
+    * finding and maintaining a home;
+    * vocational skills and goals, including volunteering;
+    * educational and training goals;
+    * maintaining physical wellbeing, including exercise;
+    * building broader life skills including confidence and resilience.

+    These services are usually delivered by a range of non-clinical providers including peer support workers with lived experience of mental illness.

+    Service Contacts recorded as psychosocial support may be delivered in all episodes of care, regardless of episode type.
+However, it is expected that they will be mainly associated with episodes where the Principal Focus of Treatment Plan is classified as Psychosocial Support.

   98 - ATAPS
     Services delivered as part of ATAPS funded referrals that are recorded and/or migrated into the PMHC MDS.